lidiomar/lidiomar.github.io/_posts/2019-07-30-coordinator-layout.markdown

 date:   2019-07-30
 ---

-<p class="intro"><span class="dropcap">N</span>a Google I/O 2015 foi feito o lançamento de um nova support library que contém ViewGroups como AppbarLayout, CollapsingToolbarLayout e CoordinatorLayout.</p>
+<p class="intro"><span class="dropcap">N</span>a In the 2015 Google I/O  was released the new support library that contains ViewGroups like AppBarLayout, CollapsingToolbarLayout and CoordinatorLayout.</p>

-ActionBar é o componente visual utilizado por padrão em aplicações android, porém recomenda-se a utilização da Toolbar na implementação da AppBar devido a sua flexibilidade e facilidade de customização.

-CoordinatorLayout por sua vez é o componente responsável por realizar muitos dos efeitos de scroll definidos no material design, atualmente existem diversas formas de utiliza-lo juntamente com a app bar.
-O objetivo desse post é mostrar alguns exemplos de utilização destes componentes, bem como a exploração de algumas de suas propriedades.
+ActionBar is the default visual component used in Android applications, however the adoption of the AppBar component is recommended due your flexibility and easy customization.

+On the other hand, CoordinatorLayout is the component responsible to acomplishing many of the scroll effects defined on material design guidelines.
+Nowadays there are many ways of your utilization with the App bar.
+The purpose of this post is to show some examples of using these components, as well as exploring some of their properties.

 # Expandindo e contraindo a Toolbar: